Table of Contents

 Jaisalmer is situated in the Thar Desert in the far west of India.
 They were founded by Rawal Jaisal, a descendant of Yaduvanshi Bhati, at the beginning of the middle period of Indian history, around 1178 AD.
 Jaisalmer was established.
 The great descendants of Rawal Jaisal till the transformation of India into a republic.

 He ruled continuously for about 770 years without disturbing his lineage, which is a unique event in itself.
 In the history of about 300 years of the Sultanate period, this state was able to maintain its existence for about 300 years even after the Mughal Empire.
-Whatever the situation in India, the Mughals, and the British came and went, the descendants of the state kept the importance of the pride of their dynasty intact.
+Whatever the situation in India, the Mughals, and the British came and went, and the descendants of the state kept the importance of the pride of their dynasty intact.

 Weather in Jaisalmer